Directors and research fellows from 1997 until today

 Ulrich Pöschl (born 1969) studied chemistry at the Technical University of Graz in Austria, and received his PhD in 1995 at the Institute of Inorganic Chemistry.
 From 1996 to 1997 he worked as a postdoctoral fellow at the Massachusetts Institute of Technology, Cambridge, USA.
 From 1997 to 1999 worked as a research associate at the Max Planck Institute for Chemistry in the Department of Atmospheric Chemistry and then moved to the Institute of Water Chemistry at the Technical University in Munich and completed his habilitation.
 In 2005 he returned to the MPI for Chemistry and headed until 2012, a research group in the Department of Biogeochemistry.
 Since 2007 Pöschl also teaches at the University of Mainz.
 In 2012 Ulrich Pöschl became director of the newly founded Multiphase Chemistry Department.
 His research interests encompass the interactions of gases, liquids and solid matter and their effects on the Earth, climate and human health.
 Focal points are organic and biological aerosols; interactions of aerosols, clouds and precipitation; reactive oxygen and nitrogen species; proteins and related biomolecules; inflammation processes, allergies, and related interactions of atmospheric chemistry and physiology.
 Pöschl is a faculty member of the Department of Chemistry, Pharmacy and Geosciences and of the Max Planck Graduate Center with the Johannes Gutenberg University Mainz.
 Moreover, Pöschl is internationally and successfully engaged in the promotion of open access and public peer review (multi-stage open peer review).
 He is the initiator and chief editor of the interactive open access journal „Atmospheric Chemistry and Physics“ (ACP) and supported the foundation of numerous open access sister journals with public peer review and interactive discussion on the internet. committee and council member of the European Geosciences Union (EGU).

-Gerald H. Haug (geb.
-1968) received his doctorate degree in 1995 from the University of Kiel.
+Gerald H. Haug (born 1968) received his doctorate degree in 1995 from the University of Kiel.
 In 2003 he became a professor at the University of Potsdam and Head of the Department Climate Dynamics and Sediments at the German GeoForschungsZentrum.
 In 2007 he received the 2.5 million Euro worth Gottfried Wilhelm Leibniz Prize and was appointed professor of Climate Geology at the ETH Zürich.
 Since the beginning of 2015 Gerald Haug is director of the newly founded Department of Climate Geochemistry at the MPI for Chemistry.
 His department focuses on the processes and interactions of the climate, ocean, and atmospheric system of the last 65 million years, called the Cainozoic.
 In order to determine the mechanisms and causes of drastic changes in environmental conditions, the department uses different geochemical methods.
 For example light stable isotope measurements of foraminifera (unicellular microorganisms), isotope analyzes of biomarkers and trace metals and high-resolution nondestructive analytical techniques (XRF scan).